UniBee-Billing/unibee-go-client/docs/User.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiUserReleaseUserPostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiUserResumeUserPostRequest struct via the builder pattern

 Name | Type | Description  | Notes